digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | Place | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |

- Second question to ask : For each 1 we've found, what are their place values?
+ Second question to ask: For each 1 we've found, *what are their place values*?

 ---